A really easy beginner friendly guide on some of the most popular yet basic cooking terms along with the definition of each of them.

 Many people have a fear of stepping into the kitchen to broaden their horizon.
 Sometimes this is due in part to a number of reasons; a bad experience with cooking, reluctant to sacrifice time to learn how to cook nutritional food or overwhelmed with where to start.

 Whatever the case, I truly believe trial and error is the master of perfecting a craft.
 Put it this way, If we all gave up after several attempts, nothing would ever be accomplished.

-That’s why I thought it would be useful to create a glossary of cooking terms for beginners, something that can be used as reference over and over again during your culinary journey.
-That’s right, you’ll never have to read a step by step recipe without confusing “chopped” with “diced” and know when to “boil” instead of “simmer”.
+That's why I thought it would be useful to create a glossary of basic cooking terms, something that can be used as reference over and over again during your culinary journey.
+That's right, you'll never have to read a step by step recipe without confusing "chopped" with "diced" and know when to "boil" instead of "simmer".

 All the definitions for each word have been written simplistically without the complexities which go over the head thus creating more confusion.

 Let's not waste any time and discover some of those commonly used cooking terms;

 Bake - Dry heat is used to cook food in an oven, cakes, cookies and pies are mostly cooked by this method.